tjhubz/PittBOT/README.md

 - Automatic assistance with common questions (FAQ system) - this is not something that needs to happen
   - For instance, if someone asks "What are meal exchanges?" it would inform them what they are and how to use them.
 - Slur prevention
-  - Self explanitory
+  - Self-explanatory

 ## Contributing
-If you are interested in contributing, see [DEV.md](DEV.md) to get started, and [join the Discord][discord-link]!
+If you are interested in contributing, see [CONTRIBUTING.md](CONTRIBUTING.md) to get started, and [join the Discord][discord-link]!

 ### Current Goals
 Right now, we want to get the core functionality mentioned above working.
-Top priority is student verification and automatice role assignment.
+Top priority is student verification and automatic role assignment.
 When those are complete, we'll start working on the other features listed.
-As we move through those features, if you think the bot could use a new feature, feel free to join the [discord][discord-link] and let us know!
+As we move through those features, if you think the bot could use a new feature, feel free to [join the Discord][discord-link] and let us know!

 [discord-link]: https://discord.gg/JDQTkTw3Ek